signature-opensource/CK-AppIdentity-Transport/CK.AppIdentity.TransportLayer/README.md

-When a `IRemoteParty.Address` is not specified, a third and last property can be used to disambiguate the type of transport listener to use: the `UseTransport` property is a string that must be the transport protocol name of a one of the `ListeningAddress` defined above.
+When a `IRemoteParty.Address` is not specified, a third and last property can be used to disambiguate the type of transport listener to use: the `UseTransport` property is a string that must be the transport protocol name of one of the `ListeningAddress` defined above.

 A `ListeningAddress` property at one level can be a string, a comma separated string or an array of strings, but when more than one address is specified, there must be only one address per type of Transport.
 This is valid